-Mandatory eID for newborn sheep and goats will be a requirement in Tasmania from 1 January 2025.
+Mandatory electronic identification (eID) for newborn sheep and goats is a requirement in Tasmania from 1 January 2025.

 By January 2027, all sheep or goats leaving your property must be fitted with an eID, regardless of their age or destination.